physiopy/phys2bids/docs/howto.rst

 In the second row, we see the first and last trigger (or expected first and last).

 **Note**: It is *very* important to calibrate the threshold in a couple of files.
 This still *won't* necessarily mean that it's the right threshold for all the files, but there's a chance that it's ok(ish) for most of them.
+If for some reason -npt and the number of timepoints found by phys2bids is not the same there are two possible reasons:
+1. You didn't count properly the amount of timepoints.
+Check again, you can use the trigger figure.
+2. The automatic threshold is not working.
+If we look at the trigger figure there migth some spikes that are lower than the automatic threshold.
+You can use the ``-thr`` option to manually input the threshold and try until the founded tiempoints are the same as the expected timepoints.

 Generating outputs in BIDs format